 Hiring a gestor

-However, in areas with fewer expats, or for expats who don't have the time to queue in lines and devote to the laborious paperwork necessary, it might be worth hiring a gestor to do most of the process.
+If you’re not yet fluent in Spanish but live in an area with a large expat community, you’ll find that there are plenty of people happy to help with the purchasing process and answer questions.
+In areas with fewer expats, or if you don’t have the time to queue in lines and devote to the laborious paperwork necessary, it might be worth hiring a gestor to do most of the process.

 Buying a car in Spain from a dealership

-Depending on your circumstances, it could be possible to pay upfront for the car and the dealer might pay the registration fee, especially on a new, list price car or if it is paid in cash.
+Depending on your circumstances, it could be possible to pay upfront for the car, and the dealer might pay the registration fee, especially on a new, list-price car or if it is paid in cash.

-When purchasing cars through a dealer, the car finance will be paid through standing order monthly, which is an automatic deduction from the appointed account.
+When purchasing cars through a dealer, the car finance will be paid through a standing order monthly, which is an automatic deduction from the appointed account.

 Expat Health Insurance